PolygonEssence/snort-ubuntu-server-testing/README.md

 Pen and touch	No pen or touch input is available for this display
 ~~~

-# A note on supplying resources to the VM.
+# A note on supplying resources to the VM
 In an experiment, I approximately halved the resources I used for set up.
 My RAM was 4096Gb, and I used  4 CPU Cores.
 This did not make a huge difference in setup time, and in fact the biggest factor in how long it will take to install Ubuntu Server 24.04.4 LTS is your Network strength.

 <img width="163" height="91" alt="Terrible-Download-Speed" src="https://github.com/user-attachments/assets/02c78151-6db7-4a1a-a90b-5dd1cfbf4902" />